 After finishing up on breakfast, we still had some time on hand, so we went about exploring the Terrace section of the lounge.
 The Terrace has views over the terminal, and again, is an assortment of random furniture put together.
 But given its high roofs, there was the space factor which was working for this part of the lounge.
 I liked it.

 However, I was happy to see many couches for those who wanted to work solo.

 There was also a smaller menu which could be brought to your table in the lounge.
 Not very elaborate, and everything that could be eaten without elaborate cutlery I presume.

 For our 10:15 departure, we left the lounge at about 9:30 AM to ride the train over to the satellite Terminal C. When we arrived, it was still not boarding our flight, and they actually did not start to board all the way till 9:55 AM which sort of surprised me.

-The Concorde Lounge is the best that British Airways has to offer.
+The British Airways Concorde Room London Heathrow is the best that the airline has to offer.
 And it does the job for them, so why break something that does not need to be fixed.
 BA renovated the lounge after we were gone, but all I see is similar furniture with newer upholstery.
 Perhaps Elegance is a term their memo missed?
 Or this works with the BA philosophy that First Class is really a marginal step up from Business Class rather than a many-fold one.

 Ultimately, I enjoyed my singular trip there, but I’d perhaps like to be found more often in the Galleries First Lounge with some comfort food after a long flight rather than the stiff mannerism expected of me this end of the lounge.
 And there are so many better lounges to plan a layover, but then, London is a place I end up transiting often, and then BA is the best fit to fly there.